 One of the most common problems in online shopping is that sometimes clothes just don’t fit.

-After collecting enough feedback, Amazon warns its customers by saying that “this shirt smaller/bigger than average”.
+After collecting enough feedback, Amazon warns its customers by saying that “This shirt is smaller/bigger than average”.

 A great way of collecting feedback and utilizing it, isn’t it?